Note: updated in November 2022.

 The benefits of breastfeeding are undeniable – from building stronger immune systems and providing optimal nutrition for growing infants, to lowering the risk of certain health conditions in both mothers and breastfed babies.
-A question that often troubles breastfeeding mothers is how long is “too long” when it comes to breastfeeding their child?
+A question that breastfeeding mothers ask is how long is “too long” when it comes to breastfeeding their child?
 Or on the other hand, how long is long enough?

 Your Breastfeeding Timeline

 There is no defined stopping point for breastfeeding your child.
 As long as you are comfortable with breastfeeding, your journey can continue for as long as you and your baby desire.
-Many experts agree that when deciding to stop, slowly and gradually weaning from nursing or pumping sessions can be a good starting point.
+Many experts agree that when deciding to stop, slowly and gradually weaning from breastfeeding or pumping sessions can be a good starting point.

 Tips for Successful Breastfeeding